Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/south-korea-as-a-current-institutional-case-study/essay.md

 ## Evidence value

-South Korea changes the burden of proof in a useful way.
+South Korea changes the evidentiary baseline in a useful way.

 It shows that SignWriting is not only preserved in older archives or used in isolated settings.